 Eagle Nesting 2017-2018:

-Eagles returned in September, have been perched on and around the nest tree site, however they did not produce any young this season.
-(Last Updated end of April 2018)
+Eagles returned in September, and were observed perched on and around the nest tree site throughout the nesting season, however they did not produce any young this season.
+(Last Updated end of June 2018)

 Eagle Nesting 2016-2017: